Urban-Analytics/RAMP-UA/experiments/calibration/README.md

 ## Outputs

-Contains the .pkl files from running the model
+Contains the .pkl files from running the model (in the two files listed above), as well as the database files that the pickle files draw from.

-## *.db